0. Introduction

 21 Servicing

-Product maintenance, adjustment, repair, and/or on-site installation when installation is required by applicable product specifications
+Product maintenance, adjustment, repair, and/or on-site installation when applicable product specifications require installation

 4.0 QUALITY MANAGEMENT SYSTEM – REQUIREMENTS